Wolfram Function Repository

 The barycentric coordinates add up to 1:

-Dimensions of the points have to agree with each other:
+The dimensions of the points must agree with each other:

 Interactively move the points of the coordinate system: